-Rehab center is a term for the processes of medical and or psycho-therapeutic treatment, for dependency on psychoactive substances such as alcohol, prescription drugs, and so called street drugs such as heroin, cocaine, or amphetamines.
+Rehab center is a facility that gives treatment for dependency on psychoactive substances.
+These substances consist of prescription medicines, street drugs, and alcohol.
+The more common street drugs are heroin, cocaine, or amphetamines.
 The general idea is to get the patient to stop substance abuse, so that he or she can avoid the legal, social, psychological, and also the physical consequences that can be experienced, especially with extreme abuse.
 Psychological dependency is discussed in a rehab center that attempts to teach the patient new methods of interacting with others in a drug-free environment.
 Usually patients are mostly encouraged, or often required, not to associate with friends who still use the addictive substances.

-There are various types of programs that offer help in a rehab center including residential treatment which is in-patient; there are also out-patient, local support groups, extended care centers, and recovery or sober houses.
+There are many different programs that offer help in rehab center including residential treatment which is long-term care; there are also short-term programs, recovery or sober houses, there may also be a local support group in your area as well as extended care centers.
 A drug and alcohol rehab center will provide you with medication, guidance and the right environment needed, and will also give you the right doctors and qualified staff to provide help and support to the patient and also help them with their habits rather well.

 For patients that are addicted to prescription drugs, the treatment seem to be similar of those that are addicted to drugs that affect the same brain systems.
 In the rehab center the treatment administered to the patient will depend on the level and intensity of addiction.
 Many rehab centers will provide facilities such as residential treatment, recovery houses and sober houses if the patient is strongly addicted to the substance.
 A rehab center has very good counselors that help the patients identify behavior problems that are related to their addiction.

 TheDrugRehab.com provides information and professional, successful addiction treatment programs for help with addiction.
 Call 1 (866) 303-0790.